skylight-hq/skylight.digital/_service_areas/microconsulting.md

 ---
 layout: default
 title: Microconsulting
+header_title: Microconsulting
+header_content_css_class: page-hdr-content-2
-description: >
+header_content: >
+  Sometimes, you need immediate support to address critical challenges or questions, which does not require a full-blown engagement.
+Our Microconsulting services are designed for that purpose, providing you with on-demand access to our digital expertise.
-  Sometimes it doesn’t take a lot to make a huge impact.
-Our Microconsulting services are designed for that purpose.
-They’re also priced within the federal government micropurchase threshold, making us just a swipe of a credit card away.
+  These services are conveniently priced within the federal government micropurchase threshold, making us just a swipe of a credit card away.
 permalink: /services/microconsulting/
+img_path: /img/buzzword-stickies.jpg
+img_description:
 order: 4
 feature: false
 service_elements: